How much does a chalet or static caravan cost?

-Like with most properties, location is key.
-Other factors will also determine the price, like views, amenities available on the development and the size and specification of the plot.
+Factors impacting the price include location, views, amenities available on the development and the size and specification of the plot.

-The longer the agreement and the amount of time the park is open throughout the year will also affect the price when you purchase a lodge.
+The longer the licence agreement and the amount of time the park is open throughout the year will also affect the price when you purchase a chalet.

-Our parks are open for the majority of the year.
+At Largo Leisure our parks on the Fife coast and Perthshire Highlands are open for the majority of the year.

 What is the length of the agreement?

-When you purchase a lodge or holiday home you will be offered a licence agreement outlining the terms of its use.
-It works like a lease and the longer the agreement the more likely the lodge will increase in value.
+When you purchase a chalet or holiday home you will be offered a licence agreement outlining the terms of its use.
+It works like a lease and the longer the agreement the more likely the chalet will increase in value over time.

-Agreements can be anything from 10 years for a new caravan holiday home up to 40 years for a new lodge.
-Extra years may be purchased at the time of buying a lodge and this will be reflected in the price.
+Agreements can be anything from 10 years, for a new static caravan holiday home, up to 40 years for a new chalet.
+Extra years may be purchased at the time of buying a chalet.
+This will be reflected in the price.

-How much will a lodge cost to run?
+How much will a chalet cost to run?

-Our lodges are built to withstand the rigours of both the coldest winters and the hottest summers.
+Our chalets are built to withstand the rigours of the coldest winters and the warmest summers.
 The floor designs are generally centred around the function of holiday usage, thus they are built as maintenance-free as possible to enable you to enjoy your leisure time.
 Your costs will include electricity, gas (LPG) and ground rent.

 What are site fees?
 (Ground rent)

-Can I use the lodge all year round?
+Can I use the chalet all year round?

-Holiday parks are granted a licence from their local authority and this licence dictates the time the lodge or holiday home can be used.
-Three of Largo Leisure’s parks are open all year round.
-Sauchope Links Holiday Park is open for 10 ½ months.
+Holiday parks are granted a licence from their local authority and this licence dictates the time the chalet or holiday home can be used.
+Three of Largo Leisure’s parks in Fife and Perthshire are open all year round.
+Sauchope Links Holiday Park is open for 10½ months.

-Can other members of the family use the lodge?
+Can other members of the family use the chalet or static caravan?

-Your lodge is yours to use as you like as long as you follow the rules that Largo Leisure has provided for the benefit of the lodge and holiday home owners.
-Family and friends are welcome to stay, however it is recommended that the park is notified for security reasons, and so that we can keep an eye on your investments if you entered our rental scheme.
+Your chalet is yours to use as you like as long as you follow the rules that Largo Leisure has provided for the benefit of the chalet and holiday home owners.
+Family and friends are welcome to stay, however it is recommended that the park is notified for security reasons, so that we can keep an eye on your investment if you entered our rental scheme.

-Lodges and Holiday Homes at Largo Leisure Parks may not be used as your sole residence.
-The park is licensed by the local authority for holiday use only, however there is nothing to prevent you using the lodge to the maximum amount of time allowed.
-You must have, and be able to provide details of your main residence.
+Chalets and static caravan holiday homes at Largo Leisure Parks may not be used as your sole residence.
+The park is licensed by the local authority for holiday use only, however there is nothing to prevent you using the chalet to the maximum amount of time allowed.
+You must have, and be able to provide details, of a main residence off-site.

-Lodges are fully equipped.
-By this we mean they are fully furnished, carpeted, have a fitted kitchen with appliances, beds, curtains, lighting, etc. The only items you would normally have to purchase yourself are the television, bedding and cutlery, but we can also arrange these if required.
+Our luxury chalets are fully furnished, carpeted, have a fitted kitchen with appliances, beds, curtains, lighting, etc. The only items you would normally have to purchase yourself are a television, bedding and cutlery, but we can also arrange these if required.

-What if I wish to re-sell my lodge?
+What if I wish to re-sell my chalet or caravan?

-Your lodge can be sold at anytime in the same way that a house is sold.
-This is normally through the Largo Leisure Sales Offices on each park, an Estate Agent or the internet.
+Your chalet can be sold at anytime in the same way that a house is sold.
+This is normally through the Largo Leisure Sales Offices on each park, an Estate Agent or via the internet.